Who Is Covered By Uber’s Million-Dollar Accident Policy?

 • When the driver has accepted a ride and is en route or during the trip:

-However, you must not forget that if the Uber driver is not logged in to the app during the accident, Uber does not provide any insurance coverage.
+However, please note that if the Uber driver is not logged in to the app at the time of the accident, Uber does not provide any insurance coverage.
 In such cases, the driver’s personal insurance policy would cover injuries and property damage up to the policy limits.
-Nevertheless, before hastily settling a claim with Uber as an injured passenger, it’s advisable to consult with an Uber accident lawyer to explore your legal rights.
+Nevertheless, before hastily settling a claim with Uber as an injured passenger, it’s advisable to consult an Uber accident lawyer to explore your legal rights.

-Call The Best Uber Accident Lawyers in California for A Free Consultation
+Call Our California Uber Accident Lawyers For A Free Initial Consultation

-Your injuries and losses can be compensated if you were injured in an accident using Uber or other ride-sharing services.
-Our law firm specializes in Uber accident insurance cases and can provide a free, no-risk consultation and case evaluation.
-Our expertise and extensive experience span California, including major counties and cities such as San Diego, Los Angeles, San Francisco, Sacramento, San Jose, Riverside, San Bernardino County, Orange County, and Kern County.
+You may be able to seek compensation if you were injured in an accident using Uber or other ridesharing services.
+Our law firm has a team of attorneys who handle Uber accident cases and are ready to guide you through the legal process.
+Furthermore, our team’s knowledge and experience span California, including major counties and cities such as San Diego, Los Angeles, San Francisco, Sacramento, San Jose, Riverside, San Bernardino County, Orange County, and Kern County.

 Recover Lost Wages, Property Damages, and Medical Fees.